Germany: COVID contact tracing halted in several states | DW | 24.12.2021

 While tracing teams have received short-term support from students and the military, Teichert said there has been a "massive fluctuation" in staffing levels for nearly two years.

-"We constantly have to train new people, create new workspaces and provide the technology — and always only for a few weeks before everything is scaled back again.
-That is no solution."
+"We constantly have to train new people, create new works paces and provide the technology — and always only for a few weeks before everything is scaled back again.
+That is no solution," she said.

-Meanwhile, another senior health official has complained that Germany's infection numbers won't be accurately reflected over the Christmas and New Year holidays.
+Meanwhile, another senior health official has said Germany's infection numbers won't be accurately reflected over the Christmas and New Year holidays.

 Fewer test centers will remain open during the festive period, and some German states will report incomplete infection rates, due to staff leave and office closures.